-But Golgotha is also where we experienced the ultimate love of God in its greatest form – sacrificial love.
+But it’s not all bad news.
+Golgotha is also where we experienced the ultimate love of God in its greatest form – sacrificial love.
 Jesus, even as he was lynched in the name of religious truth and imperial justice, was able to express God’s heart in one sentence, as He plead for God to forgive us, for we do not know what we do.
 At the cross, we discover the deepest level – not of God’s wrath and anger, but of God’s love and grace.
-Although He could have killed men for the sake of justice and set His Son free, He chose to allow His Son to die in the name of love – for our sake.
+Although He could have killed men for the sake of justice and set His Son free, He chose to allow His Son to die in the name of love – for ours sake.

 What the cross is not is a place where an angry God unloaded and discharged His frustrations and anger with humanity.
 Jesus did not save us from God, but revealed God as a loving Savior willing to lay down His own life so ours can be forgiven.

 The understanding that God allowed us to reject, torture and kill His Son, voids the concept of a monstrous deity requiring a virgin to be thrown into a volcano, a baby to be burnt or a firstborn son to be nailed to a tree in order to satisfy his wrath and calm him down.
 Although we met with the depths of human depravity, we also met with the depth of God’s love for us, gaining His forgiveness.

 Paul wrote that God was in Christ reconciling the world to Himself (2 Corinthians 5:19).
 And this should not be misunderstood as God reconciling Himself to the world.
 Jesus did not die for God’s sake, but for ours.
 The crucifixion is not what God inflicts upon Jesus in order to forgive, the crucifixion is what God in Christ endures as He forgives.
 The cross is where God absorbs sin and recycles it into forgiveness.

 The conclusion is this: It was not God who killed Jesus.
 It was us, human civilization, who killed Jesus.
 But the all-knowing, all-loving God knew we would reject His Son, yet allowed it in order for Jesus to become the ultimate once and for all sacrifice for our sake.

 Enns, Paul P., The Moody Handbook of Theology, p.
 312

 “καθαρίζω to make clean, to cleanse” (G2511 καθαρίζω – Strong’s Greek Lexicon)